danh21/PIC16F887_Basic/README.md

     - Simulation of projects is executed by Proteus.

 # Source
-    - Blink_led: blinking led by period.
+    - Led: simulates effect of Leds by period.